 Using straight gas in an ECHO leaf blower will damage the engine and cause it to seize up.
 Adding straight gas to your blower is a quick way to ruin it.
 The 2-cycle engine in an ECHO leaf blower uses gas and oil mixed at a ratio of 50:1.

 When creating this mix, use unleaded gasoline with a minimum octane rating of 89 (mid-grade) and maximum ethanol content of 10%.
-Mix a 2-cycle premium oil like ECHO PowerBlend Oil with the gasoline.
+Mix a 2-cycle premium oil like ECHO PowerBlend Oil or Red Armor Oil with the gasoline.

 You can also use an equivalent 2-cycle oil that is ISO-L-EGD and JASO M345 FD certified.